gbgabiola/100DaysOfCode/r1-log.md

 ## Day 24: June 25, Monday
 **Today's Progress**: Not very productive day..
 Done some js in FCC very slowly, almost consume all day in reading dev articles, and some design inspiration, instead of doing my works and projects I procrastinated again..
 What to do?

+## Day 25 and 26: June 27, Tuesday
+**Today's Progress**: I was not able to code because I'm fixing my setup with my vscode, integrated terminal, and nvm, having trouble with my WSL setup. any suggestion?

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: